sashapodgoreanu/curriculum/index.md

 `2024 - present`
-__Product Architecture Specialist at [IRION](https://www.irion-edm.com/), Turin (Italy).__ <br>
+__Software Engineer in the Architecture Team at [IRION](https://www.irion-edm.com/), Turin (Italy).__ <br>
-In my role at Irion, I am at the forefront of the development of Irion EDM, an advanced IDE that excels in ETL operations.
-With my strong technical expertise, I contribute to expanding the platform with a wide range of connectors for SQL and other data engines, addressing the challenge of unifying and simplifying information management.<br>

-Additionally, I am working on a research project involving an extension that facilitates communication between SQL Server and DuckDB using ODBC drivers.<br>
+- Worked on a research project involving an extension that facilitates communication between SQL Server and DuckDB using ODBC drivers.<br>

-The technologies I worked with were: dotnet, c++, DuckDb, T-SQL, ODBC<br>
+- Evaluate and integrate emerging technologies into Irion EDM platform through proofs-of-concept, identifying strengths and weaknesses to guide adoption decisions.
+- Provide best practice recommendations and technical guidance to development teams.
+- Developed telemetry solutions using Opentelemetry and explored technologies such as WebAssembly, service workers, and web workers to enhance system capabilities.
+- Led the migration from Redis to Garnet and designed a distributed queue system using Garnet, improving data processing.

+**Technologies:** DuckDB, Opentelemetry, WebAssembly, service workers, web workers, OAuth, OpenID, Redis, Garnet

 `2021 - 2024`
 __Team Lead at [XCally - Ingo Group](https://www.ingogroup.it/), Turin (Italy).__ <br>
 Leading the development of new features for a product, a cloud-based and on-premise contact center solution.
 Responsible for the design of the solution architecture, the setup of the development processes, and the recruitment of the development team.
 Developed and designed integrations with Facebook, WhatsApp, OpenIA, and AWS Post Call Analytics and Transcribe.
 Created dashboards by exploiting a data lake and time series database that draw metrics.
 Spearheaded the development of a new reporting system by leveraging a data warehouse.<br>